 What can we do when we have to face the lemons in our life?
 The making of lemonade is mindfulness, deep breathing, acceptance, positive attitude, resilience, and appreciation or gratitude.
 No one is perfect.
 There will be days when you don’t want to make lemonade – and that’s okay.
 A few days ago, I had a hospice patient who is consistently pleasant and happy, who said she was feeling angry that day.
 We are human – be human.

-The main lessons that I learned from my hospice patients are to enjoy your life, be cheerful, and drink a lot of lemonade!
+The main lessons that I learned from my hospice patients are to enjoy your life, be cheerful when working with people, and drink a lot of lemonade!